Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

 - Curry's opponents, the Kings, have one of the NBA's fastest tempos, ranking ninth with 103.2 possessions per game, while his Warriors average the fourth-most possessions per game with 104.8.

-- Defensively, the Kings are 25th in the NBA, allowing 118.1 points per game.
+- Defensively, the Kings are 25th in the league, conceding 118.1 points per game.

-- On the glass, the Kings are ranked ninth in the league, allowing 42.2 rebounds per game.
+- The Kings give up 42.2 rebounds per game, ranking ninth in the league.

-- In terms of assists, the Kings have given up 26.7 per contest, 28th in the league.
+- Allowing 26.7 assists per contest, the Kings are the 28th-ranked team in the league.

-- In terms of 3-pointers, the Kings are ranked 18th in the league, giving up 12.5 makes per contest.
+- Looking at 3-pointers, the Kings have conceded 12.5 makes per game, 18th in the NBA.

 Stephen Curry vs. the Kings